Muskaans15/Goldman_Sachs_internship/README.md

 `What level of protection does the mechanism offer for passwords?`

 `What controls could be implemented to make cracking much harder for the hacker in the event of a password database leaking again?`
+Here is a sample data file containing hashes dumped together: